Posted by Mark Jones | Wednesday, December 18, 2013

 Posted by Patrick Kiger | Friday, December 13, 2013

 Nelson Mandela, who died last week, is being mourned worldwide as the leader who beat Apartheid and then worked to promote reconciliation and racial tolerance in South Africa.
-But 23 years ago, just months after he was freed from a South African prison, Mandela created a sensation--and some tense, discomforting moments--when he visited the U.S. and met with then-President George W. Bush at the White House.
+But 23 years ago, just months after he was freed from a South African prison, Mandela created a sensation--and some tense, discomforting moments--when he visited the U.S. and met with then-President George H. W. Bush at the White House.

 Posted by Patrick Kiger | Tuesday, December 10, 2013